crycode-de/node-radiohead-serial/README.md

 ```
 The `data` event is emitted for every received message and includes an object with the following information.

-* `error` - An Error or undefined if no error occurred.
 * `length` - The length of the received data.
 * `from` - The from address of the received message.
 * `to` - The to address of the received message.